kermit4/cjp2p-rust/README.md

 RUST_LOG=info ./target/release/cjp2p

+or

+RUST_LOG=warn ./target/release/cjp2p

+Then type /help or go to http://localhost:24255/

+This uses about 400MB/day out and 100MB/day in

-This uses 10KB/s at idle (almost 1GB/day).
-It seems to not use a lot of battery but I haven't done long tests, and there's still a small risk of bugs that will spin net/cpu.
+This also works great on Android.
+It seems to use very little battery, but I haven't done controlled tests.

-You can copy cjp2p/state/key.json to other systems if you want and it should receive messages directed to it on all systems.

-This also works fine on Android.

 # hints

 [build your own p2p app in minutes quick start](quickstart_build_a_p2p_app_with_one_prompt.md)

-Try /help
-Try /get c3514bf0056180d09376462a7a1b4f213c1d6e8ea67fae5c25099c6fd3d8274b (its ubuntu-24.04.3-live-server-amd64.iso )
+Try /get c3514bf0056180d09376462a7a1b4f213c1d6e8ea67fae5c25099c6fd3d8274b (its ubuntu-24.04.3-live-server-amd64.iso ) and watch it come from two places with iftop

 or watch Sintel http://localhost:24255/43a39a05ce426151da3c706ab570932b550065ab4f9e521bb87615f841517cf1 in a browser.
 Check out the amazing seek time!

-hand made status page http://localhost:24255/
-Claude made status page http://localhost:24255/latest/e13a614dff88de239a986bea20ca129c3dc77bb727fac18f2f092eed27cfb3fb/dashboard.html

-or HTML pages with many page components, individually downloaded from the network live (unless you already did.)
+or look at attempts to host HTML and components on the network
 - http://localhost:24255/c0b5426d0ccce3b647aaff4adf4b2aaead97aa626c5db29f77b8886efaa730c6 random img src
 - http://localhost:24255/96b375185bb9cb1ff8aecea12480b0663749d0afb1e8ffa8f32b8d6e48b90f10 1000 random img src
 - http://localhost:24255/b98d4a019a3b4cb29c1a0207f9f60dd5302d611374667fb3ea4b1a671ad9bf99  https://commons.wikimedia.org/wiki/Category:Fossils made with SingleFile browser plugin (for firexfox or chrome) (works much better than wget and my html_slurp.sh but becausue its inlining the images so doesnt really demonstrate the get-lots-of-little-files-quickly capabilities of this )